 There are several nationally-recognized professional HR certification companies.
 Each of these offers its own unique certification that comes with unique requirements.
 Some of the most well respected certifying organizations include:

-The following jobs either require or prefer applicants who have a professional HR certification (from a survey of job vacancies taken in May 2015 and shown for illustrative purposes only):
+The following jobs either require or prefer applicants who have a professional HR certification (Shown for illustrative purposes only):

 - Human Resources Director with the City of Fayetteville – Candidates who have an HR professional certification are preferred.

 - Human Resources Generalist with Tenneco in Paragould – Candidates who have an HRCI or SHRM certification are preferred.

 - Human Resources Manager I with Cooper Tire in Texarkana – Candidates who have an HRCI or SHRM certification are preferred.

 - Senior HR Generalist with Evergreen Packaging in Pine Bluff – Candidates who have a professional certification from SHRM are preferred.

 Prospective HR professionals can find additional career resources with the following local resources in Arkansas:

 - Human Resource Management Association of Arkansas